lyonbros/composer.js/index.md

     </div>
 </div>

-Composer is a javascript MVC framework that provides a means to organize and scale complex single-page applications.
+Composer is a javascript MVC librar that provides a means to organize and scale complex single-page applications.
 Composer was built specifically as a [Backbone.js](http://backbonejs.com) replacement to handle more complex setups.
 Read [more on the differences between Composer and other frameworks](/composer.js/pages/comparison).